sevagh/freemusicdemixer.com/web/_posts/2025-03-09-Audio-to-sheet-music.md

 ## MusicXML and Sheet Music: Making Music Visible

 For many musicians, the ultimate end goal is to see notation on paper or on a screen, whether for practice, performance, or scoring.
-After generating **MIDI** data, the next logical step is creating **MusicXML** files—or direct sheet music—so you can print your part or import it into programs like Finale, Sibelius, or MuseScore.
+After generating **MIDI** data, the next logical step is creating **MusicXML** files — or direct sheet music — so you can print your part or import it into programs like Finale, Sibelius, or MuseScore.

 <img src="/assets/blog/post17/printable-sheet-music.webp" alt="sheet music" class="responsive-img-android"/>